 - Many people find it hard to follow auditory talks.
 To ensure that your presentation is accessible to everyone, please prepare a handout with a detailed outline of your talk if you don't have a script to share.
-Share your handout with the audience by preparing a slide with an easy to type web address, or QR code, that links to a URL with your documents. - Sharing materials electronically is recommended to permit individuals to use additional accessibility software or technology, but if you choose to print your handout, please make sure to use a highly accessible font such as Verdana, Tahoma, or Arial and have some copies with a large print size (17 point or larger). - If you decide to use presentation slides, please share your slides with the audience in order to ensure greater accessibility (can be included with an online handout via QR code).
+Share your handout with the audience by preparing a slide with a QR code and a URL that links to it.
+Sharing materials electronically is recommended to permit individuals to use additional accessibility software or technology, but if you choose to print your handout, please make sure to use a highly accessible font such as Verdana, Tahoma, or Arial and have some copies with a large print size (17 point or larger). - If you decide to use presentation slides, please share your slides with the audience in order to ensure greater accessibility (can be included with an online handout via QR code).
 When designing your slides, avoid flashing images, arguments that rely solely on color, and small print.
 Use a plain background without any watermark, photo, or design behind the text.
+On NASSP website are two accessible PowerPoint templates that you can adapt as needed.
+Please consider using these if you are not already familiar with accessible power point design.